tbang618/CC24/RustNotes/Rustlings4.md

 As an aside, technically a range is a distinct data type (`std::ops::Range`) that happens to implement the iterator trait (`std::slice::Iter`), so that it may be used as an iterator.
 If it quacks like a duck and waddles like a duck...

 ### 5. Iterators of Hash Maps
-The iterator of a **hash map** produces the entries of the hash map as a tuple consisting of the key and value.
+For an iterator of a **hash map**, the items are tuples consisting of each Hash Map's entry i.e. a ke and value pair.
 For example:
 ```Rust
 // some_hash_map = {"one": 1, "two": 2, "three": 3}
 let hm_iter = some_hash_map.iter();